ikoichi/markdown-editor/README.md

 * Download the zip and extract it.
 * Open a prompt with command `cmd.exe`
 #### Installer
-Download and installe the release Windows installer.
+Download and install the latest release Windows installer.

 #### Using the repo